samuelemarro/counter-attack-legacy/README.md

 # Acknowledgements

-We would like to thank Wei Yang and all the contributors of [pytorch_classification](https://github.com/bearpaw/pytorch-classification) for their pretrained CIFAR and ImageNet models.
+We would like to thank Wei Yang and all the contributors of [pytorch_classification](https://github.com/bearpaw/pytorch-classification) for their pretrained CIFAR models.